Home

 The final amount of breast development obtained by a transsexual woman from hormone treatment is very variable and depends on several factors:

 Age: Breast growth is very age dependent.
-Breast tissue is primed (when triggered by hormones) to explosively grow (mammogenesis) in the early years of a cis-female puberty, most obviously between ages 11 and 13.
+Breast tissue cells appear to be primed when triggered by hormones to grow explosively (mammogenesis) in the early years of a cis-female puberty, typically between ages 11 and 13.
+By age 16 this trigger has been disabled.

 Effects of Testostererone: The body of a transgender girl or woman has since the foetus stage been exposed to larger amounts of testosterone hormones than a girl.
 The cumulative effect on the body is very significant - the most obvious early differentiation is a penis rather than a vagina, but there does seem to be a significant impact on potential breast growth as well.
 The constant drizzle of testosterone in the womb and onwards has an irreversible effect on the potential breast development of "boys".